The Blankest of Canvases, Adopt a Piano adventures in an ex-department store (part one)

 Angus working on the newly arrived Pianodrome

-Having sent out the call that we would take in any piano, overnight pianos of all description appeared as if springing up from the beige floor tiles.
+Having sent out the call that we would take in any piano, overnight pianos of all descriptions appeared as if springing up from the beige floor tiles.
 I got a call from Matt to come down and help work out what to do with them.
 I found him deep in the midst of about 50 pianos, marvelling at the rich diversity of instruments we’d taken ownership of.
 Already hand written notes had appeared on several lids as people had somehow snuck in under the security shutters to reserve a good one.
 We roughed out a few details on how to proceed, placed a notice on social media and the website and I offered to open the showroom on Thursday to see what happens.

 Potential adopters at the entrance